Hasselqvist/hasselqvist.github.io/_pages/research.md

 <div class="pub-abstract">

 Academic inequality between migrants and natives is often attributed to family dynamics that are difficult to observe.
 Siblings provide a way to study them: I estimate the effect of having a high-achieving sibling on the educational outcomes of children in migrant and native families.
-Using exogenous variation in sibling achievement from Sweden’s school-entry cutoff in a Regression Discontinuity Design, I show that second-generation migrant girls face a unique disadvantage.
+Using exogenous variation in sibling achievement from Sweden's school-entry cutoff in a Regression Discontinuity Design, I show that second-generation migrant girls face a unique disadvantage.
 A high-achieving brother lowers their grades, while a high-achieving sister has a small positive influence.
 Spillover effects are negligible for boys and native children regardless of sibling gender.
 Heterogeneity analysis suggests that traditional cultural norms contributes to this disadvantage, and parental labor market integration substantially attenuates it.

 </div>